MicrosoftDocs/power-automate-docs/articles/automation-center-overview.md

 - Users with broader access to run data may encounter increased latency during data load because of high cloud flow run volumes.
 Performances can be improved selecting more filters and reducing date range for examples.
 - Only 1st-level child cloud and desktop flow runs are shown under **Runs**.
 - In case of a visual showing "*Too many results"*, try to adjust your filter to limit the number of data that is being returned.
+- In case you see Dataverse or cloud flow run-specific notifications, please check the underlying [cloud flow run history documentation](dataverse/cloud-flow-run-metadata.md) to learn more.
 - Older cloud flow run history may be missing for the selected date range filter.
 This may be due to your current environment's TTL (time-to-live) configuration, which is set to retain cloud flow runs for a period of *n-days* only.
 [Learn more](dataverse/cloud-flow-run-metadata.md#cloud-flow-run-elements)

 ## Learn more